Styling

 "stroke-width": 1

-It uses band 2, to filter what data gets rendered, if the case does not apply, it renders the corresponding pixel as transparent.
+Band 2 is used to filter what data gets rendered.
+If the case does not apply, it renders the corresponding pixel as transparent.

 {